Bo Hines

 Bo Hines (Robert 'Bo' Hines, born 1995-08-29 in Charlotte, NC) — former college football player at NC State, Yale graduate, Wake Forest University School of Law.
 Republican political candidate for NC-13 in 2022 (lost to Wiley Nickel).
 Trump-endorsed.
 Appointed Executive Director of White House Presidential Council of Advisers on Digital Assets in January 2025.

-document confirmed
+document (2)

-SEC EDGAR: Bo Hines named as prospective director in Twenty One Capital Inc (ticker: XXI, CIK 0002070457) S-4 filing dated Sep 15, 2025 — 'CONSENT OF ROBERT BO HINES TO BE NAMED AS A DIRECTOR.'
-Twenty One Capital is a Bitcoin treasury company formed via SPAC merger with Cantor Equity Partners (CEP), incorporated in TX/DE.
-Also connected to Cantor Fitzgerald.
+Bo Hines was named as a prospective director in the Twenty One Capital Inc (ticker: XXI, CIK 0002070457) S-4 filing dated Sep 15, 2025: 'CONSENT OF ROBERT BO HINES TO BE NAMED AS A DIRECTOR.'
+Twenty One Capital is a Bitcoin treasury company formed via SPAC merger with Cantor Equity Partners (CEP), incorporated in TX/DE, and connected to Cantor Fitzgerald.
 Filing refs: S-4 (0001213900-25-087358), 8-K (0001213900-25-121293, Dec 2025), S-1 (0001213900-26-001285, Jan 2026).

 Bo Hines filed consent to be named as director of Twenty One Capital (XXI) in S-4 filing Sep 15, 2025

 Hines was Executive Director of Presidents Council of Advisers on Digital Assets (crypto czar).
 Consent filing EX-99.3 in EDGAR 0001213900-25-087358.
 Twenty One Capital CIK 0002070457, Twenty One Assets CIK 0002070394.
-Direct government-to-crypto-company revolving door: regulatory authority over crypto industry followed by board seat at crypto company backed by Tether, SoftBank, and Cantor.
+The board seat followed his government oversight of the crypto industry; Twenty One Capital is backed by Tether, SoftBank, and Cantor.

 Full Timeline